 - "Only the Politicking Gets an 'A'. " Washington Post, 2004.

-- Fuller (in press) When Schools Work: Pluralist Politics and Institutional Reform in Los Angeles.
+- Fuller (2022) When Schools Work: Pluralist Politics and Institutional Reform in Los Angeles.
 Johns Hopkins University Press.

 - Fuller with Bridges and Pai (2007) Standardized Childhood: The Political and Cultural Struggle over Early Education.
 Stanford.